Culture Therapy Claire Fitzsimmons Culture Therapy Claire Fitzsimmons

 That you don’t always have to do it alone.

-That you’re still part of something — even if you’ve been quiet for a while.
+That you’re still part of something, even if you’ve been quiet for a while.

 Find ways to remind yourself of how good, even restorative, connection can feel.

 You're Still Social.
-You're Just Tired.
+You're Also Just Tired

+Not to prove you’re okay.
 But because connection might be part of what helps you feel more okay again.

-If you’re looking for something that fits your pace:
+If you’re looking for something that fits your pace

 • Book a wellbeing coaching session if you’re not sure where to begin.
 We cover all aspects of life including social connection and we’ll help you explore what this needs to look like for you to feel happier.